 Think of all the oily food products and grimy toiletries that flow through the sewer line over the years.
 Add concentrated mineral content, dirt, and miscellaneous sludge, and you have the makings of a disastrous clog in your sewer plumbing.
 As the sludge grabs more and more passing debris, the pressure builds until the line can’t handle any more.

-Tree roots also have a role in damaging your underground sewer pipe lining.
-The moisture that seeps out of the small cracks in the pipe attracts roots.
+Another nefarious obstacle for your sewer pipe lining is tree growth.
+Roots are attracted to the moisture slipping out of small cracks in the underground pipes.
 Once there's ample room, the roots will actually grow into the line where traditional snaking can't remove them.
-Only hydro jetting effectively removes the blockage at that point.
+At this point, it takes a hydro jetting service to remove them.

 Traditional vs Trenchless Sewer Repair